Savings accounts explained

 Therefore, these deals are often unsuitable for those who may want to add more to their savings pot over time.

-New 'Help-to-Save' accounts will be launched by National Savings & Investments (NS&I) in late 2018, offering 3.5 million low-paid workers a tax-free government bonus of up to £1,200 over four years.
+New 'Help-to-Save' accounts were launched by National Savings & Investments (NS&I) in September 2018, offering 3.5 million low-paid workers a tax-free government bonus of up to £1,200 over four years.

 Individuals can save a maximum of £50 a month and receive a 50% tax-free bonus after two years, worth up to £600.
 They can then choose to save for another two years, with a further £600 bonus available.